What is the difference between Lymphatic, deep tissue and sports massage?

 “Myo” means muscle, fascia refers to the white elastic stocking that contains the muscles and joints.
 When your brain sends a signal to one muscle a whole group linked by fascia, starts to respond in sequence.
 Muscle strain or injury can upset the sequence and lead to tension or spasm in a few muscles.
 It is as if the brain decides to splint a joint to prevent further injury.
 Myofascial release engages barriers where the fascia tightens or finds areas of ease where the fascia feels more relaxed.
 A skilled therapist can hold and release the barriers enabling all the muscles in a chain to respond again.
 They can also work on the abdomen with digestive problems.
 As you breathe, the therapist slowly increases the pressure, perhaps rotating or stretching deeper organs.
 Congestion around the gall bladder, small intestine, colon, womb and its supporting ligaments, and hernias or mesh repairs can all be improved by myofascial release.
-A lady called Emma had in the past a mesh inserted in the abdomen.
+A lady had in the past, a mesh inserted in the abdomen.
 It secured an abdominal hernia.
 Women who are very fit or after pregnancy, might suffer a bulge between the rectus abdominal muscles (6 pack).
 It feels very uncomfortable to arch the back or stretch upwards up-dog, in yoga or pilates.
-One session of myofascial unwinding and the problem never returned.
+With this lady, one session of myofascial unwinding and the problem never returned.
 The same happened with a friend who had a bout of food poisoning.
 Once it settled down it left her unable to move her bowels.
 I placed one hand over the abdomen where it felt blocked and one below the back.
 Using a stethoscope to listen helps to identify the blocked area.
-An early osteopath called William Garner Sutherland used a similar technique called balanced ligamentous tension.
+William Garner Sutherland used a similar technique called balanced ligamentous tension.
 He would support the head or a limb and move it slowly through different directions until all the tissues reach a point of equilibrium.